mohsr/print-adventure/README.md

 education so far!
 And many thanks to my terrific girlfriend for listening to me talk about this stuff all the time. <3

-## C. Files
+## C. Files and Folders

-Here is a brief overview of every file in the project.
+Here is a brief overview of every file and folder in the project.

+  ### Files

   README.md

     You're reading this!
 Contains information on the overall project.

   basics.py

     Contains definitions of basic functions used for the game.

   game.py